dwrobel/flatcam/README.md

 - solved bug in Gerber Editor: the '0' aperture (the region aperture) had no size which created errors.
 Made the size to be zero.
 - solved bug in editors: the canvas selection shape was not deleted on mouse release if the grid snap was OFF
 - solved bug in Excellon Editor: when selecting a drill hole on canvas the selected row in the Tools Table was not the correct onw but the next highest row
-- finished the Silkscreen Tool
+- finished the Silkscreen Tool but there are some limitations (some wires fragments from silkscreen are lost)

 26.04.2019